adisen99/Numerical-Integration/README.md

 ### Included files
-There are in total 3 files in the repository, each following a different algorithms, namely **Trapezoidal** Rule and the **two Simpson's Rules**.
+There are in total 4 files in the repository, each following a different algorithms, namely **Monte Carlo**, **Trapezoidal** Rule and the **two Simpson's Rules**.
 Code for the **Legendre-Gauss Quadrature formula** will be added soon.
 Each folder contains **MATLAB or .m** and **Python or .py**.
 So you can use either syntax and program/language to numerically determine the roots of an equation/function using the given Methods or algorithms.

 To access the files you can either Download the zip file or use the following command from your terminal